 As Associate Director, Jackie provides a wide range of career advice to J.D. and LL.M. students and alumni.
 She meets with students and alumni one-on-one for resume and cover letter reviews, mock interviews, career planning, and job search strategies.
 As a member of the Career Services team, she also assists with planning and hosting career-related programming and events.
 A Michigan native, Jackie earned her Bachelor of Arts degree in Political Science and English from Albion College.
 She then went on to earn her Juris Doctor from the University of Detroit Mercy School of Law.
 She practiced for several years in Michigan, focusing on child and family advocacy, family law and civil rights work.
 Jackie began working in law school career services as a Career Counselor at her alma matter, University of Detroit Mercy.
 She is a member of the Michigan bar.

-Lauren Hines, Career Counselor
+Lauren Hines, Associate Director of Career Services

-As Career Counselor, Lauren counsels J.D. and LL.M. students and alumni pursuing careers in both the private and public sectors.
+Lauren counsels J.D. and LL.M. students and alumni pursuing careers in both the private and public sectors.
 After receiving her Juris Doctor degree from Northwestern University School of Law, Lauren worked as an associate at Sonnenschein Carlin Nath & Rosenthal (now Denton’s) in corporate litigation.
 Since that time, she has also worked as a staff attorney for the United States Court of Appeals for the Seventh Circuit and has taught Legal Writing and Analysis to 1L students at DePaul University College of Law and Common Law Reasoning to LL.M. students at Northwestern University School of Law.
 She is a member of the Illinois Bar.